nv-morpheus/Morpheus/docs/source/morpheus_quickstart_guide.md

 **Note**: This should be used for development purposes only via this developer kit.
 Loading from the file into Kafka should not be used in production deployments of Morpheus.

 ### Verify Running Pipeline
-Once you’ve deployed the SDK client to run a pipeline, you can check the status of the pod using the following command:
+Once you've deployed the SDK client to run a pipeline, you can check the status of the pod using the following command:

 ```bash
 kubectl -n $NAMESPACE get pods sdk-cli-<RELEASE_NAME>